ska-sa/katpoint/doc/math_pointing.rst

 offset to the elevation angle as a function of elevation angle and these three variables.
 The most accurate of these are discussed in [Mangum2]_.

-The Fringe Finder uses the simple refraction model in the VLBI Field System.
+:mod:`katpoint` uses the simple refraction model in the VLBI Field System.
 The specific version can be found in Field System version 9.9.2.
 As noted in the Field System documentation [Himwich1]_, the refraction model originated with the Haystack pointing system, but the documentation for this algorithm seems to have